whatifif/handgesture/README.md

 - Easy to deploy into production

-## How can the trained model be transferred to work at smartphone?
+## How can the trained model be transferred to work at mobile devices such as smartphone?
 Two ways:

 1. The trained model can be install onto the smartphone, and does the prediction in the client side.
 In this case, the model needs to be periodically updated, and might require a large update pacakage of the application